dirkkelly/dirkkelly/content/philosophy/you-wont-be-fired.md

 ---
 Under the oppression of tyranny we learn helplessness.

-Under constant division we stand alone.
+Under the constant division we stand alone.

-Under the threat of violence we do not fight for freedom.
+Under the fear of violence we do not fight for freedom.

 Together we can get our fair share.